News

 7. Will this project increase taxes?

 Municipal impacts vary depending on the project’s funding sources and structure.
 Federal, state, and local grants and other funding sources are planned to be used to eliminate local tax burden and minimize local community investment.
-No specialty tax increases, assessments or fees are foreseen for the project.
+No specialty tax increases, assessments or fees are necessary for the project.

 Studies show that communities with access to recreational water features often experience increased property values, more business opportunities, and higher demand for nearby real estate and business services.
 This creates growth in tax revenue generation for a municipality without increasing tax rates.